-A hungry child is rarely a happy child, so make sure you have more than enough food to cater for all your guests.
-Here, simple snacks and finger foods work best: sandwiches, cocktails sausages and carrot sticks are all moderately healthy and tasty options.
-Putting on a good spread doesn’t have to cost a fortune either – bulk-buying a small variety of foods will keep costs low, and don’t worry about venturing away from fail-safe favourites such as chocolate fingers, mini pizzas, and ready-salted crisps.
+A hungry child is rarely a happy child, so make sure you have more than enough food to cater to all your guests.
+Here, simple snacks and finger foods work best: sandwiches, cocktails sausages, and carrot sticks are all moderately healthy and tasty options.
+Putting on a good spread doesn’t have to cost a fortune either – bulk-buying a small variety of foods will keep costs low, and don’t worry about venturing away from fail-safe favorites such as chocolate fingers, mini pizzas, and ready-salted crisps.
 If you can’t enjoy a few treats at a birthday party, when can you?
 Ultimately, there’s really nothing better than a classic slice of cake or good old jelly and ice cream.

 3. Fun for free: Simple crafts and card tricks for kids

 You don’t need to rent a bouncy castle or hire a clown to put on a fab party.
 The more you spend, the more stressed you’re likely to become, and often the best children’s parties are those which encourage kids to be creative and have fun in a relaxed environment.
 Prepare yourself with a few of your child’s favorite party games or why not learn a few simple crafts or card tricks for kids, and encourage them to put on their own magic show?
 Another great idea is to give your party a fancy dress theme.
 ‘Cats and dogs’, ‘Pirates and Princesses’, or ‘Under the Sea’ will appeal to both sexes, as well as help you decide on what music and activities to organize for the day.